Actionb/mizdb-watchlist/README.md

 ## How to use

-This library provides a toggle button for adding individual items, as well as a list action for adding multiple items, and a default template for rendering the overview over what's on the watchlist.
+This library provides a toggle button for adding individual items, a list view action for adding multiple items, and a default template for rendering the overview over what's on the watchlist.

 The watchlist items are stored in a Watchlist model for authenticated users.
-For unauthenticated users, the watchlist is stored in a local Django session instead.
+For unauthenticated users, the watchlist is stored in a Django session instead.

 The `mizdb_watchlist/js/watchlist.js` javascript drives the toggle button and the buttons on the watchlist overview.